mcanlas/resume-review/README.md

   - E.g. "utilized" instead of just "used"
 - **Avoid "introductions" or "goals".**
   - The wordier or aspirational parts of your resume should go into a cover letter.
+- **Mention the technologies you used in your line items.**
+  - Compare "Migrated to databases" to "Migrated from CSV records to AWS RDS"

 ## Advanced tips